-- 1 The selected Framework outcomes, specifying whether or not separate certification of the Core Skills is being sought. - 2 A summary of the Modern Apprentices accredited prior learning - 3 A timetable for achievement of the selected Framework outcomes, linked to regular progress reviews.
+- 1 The selected Framework outcomes - 2 The selected Career Skills units - 3 A summary of the Technical or Professional Apprentices' accredited prior learning - 4 A timetable for achievement of the selected Framework outcomes, linked to regular progress reviews.

 The Training Plan should take into account any relevant previous training and development, education or work experience.
-Not all Modern Apprentices need have different plans, but many will vary.
+Not all Technical and Professional Apprentices need have different plans, but many will vary.
 Moreover as reviews take place and circumstances change so the plan itself can be modified.